 CalTel does not throttle, police or prioritize any traffic beyond the purchased rate plan.
 We do not enforce any data caps.
 When network segments become congested, we work to add bandwidth in a timely manner.
-The majority of our network has never had congestion, and when a small segment becomes congested, it typically is only congested during the peak usage hours (approximately 7-11PM PST).
+When a small segment becomes congested, it typically is only congested during the peak usage hours (approximately 7-11PM PST).

 As an anti-spam measure, CalTel has chosen to block outbound TCP port 25 to all non-caltel networks.
 This measure prevents MUA (Mail User Agents) to MTA (Mail Transfer Agents) direct connections.
 End users should either use our MSA (Mail Submission Agent), or their mail providers MSA.
 All mail providers should hopefully have an MSA operating on TCP port 587 (RFC 4409), or the IANA depreciated port of TCP 465 (SMTPS).
 This policy is inline with RFC 5068.